kreatolinux/nyaastrap/README.md

 Builds packages.
 `build-rootfs`
 Builds a Kreato Linux rootfs according to the `.config` file.
 A simple one is included.
+Before running build-rootfs, make sure to change `changeme` on `scripts/build-rootfs.sh` with an defconfig if you want to use a defconfig.

 You can execute commands by `docker-compose up [COMMAND]`.